A nonparametric doubly robust test for a continuous treatment effect: Introduction

-Very recently, \citet{westling2020nonparametric} considered a similar problem to the one we consider, using a different approach. \citet{westling2020nonparametric} considers the same hypothesis test that we consider but develops a very different test statistic, based on a ``primitive'' (or ``anti-derivative'') of the treatment effect curve.
-The present paper and \citet{westling2020nonparametric} were developed entirely separately. \citet{westling2020nonparametric}'s method is not doubly robust however, whereas our method is.
+Very recently, \citet{westling2020nonparametric} considered a similar problem to the one we consider, but using a different test statistic, based on a ``primitive'' (or ``anti-derivative'') of the treatment effect curve.
+The present paper and \citet{westling2020nonparametric} were developed entirely separately.
+A strength of the primitive-based method of \citet{westling2020nonparametric} is that it naturally handles mixed discrete-continuous exposures, whereas our method would require further modifications (e.g., locally chosen bandwidths) to do so. \citet{westling2020nonparametric}'s method is not quite doubly robust (requiring an $o_p(n^{-1/2})$ rather than $O_p(n^{-1/2})$ product-nuisance-estimation-rate), whereas our method (which allows an $o_p( (n\sqrt{h})^{-1/2})$ rate) is.
 (See \citet{westling2020nonparametric}'s Assumption A4 and Theorems 3 and 4, as well as Figure 1.)
-Also, the two methods have noticeably different power in different scenarios. \citet{westling2020nonparametric}'s test has a local $n^{-1/2}$ convergence rate, whereas our test statistic has a local ``nonparametric'' convergence rate of $(n \sqrt{h})^{-1/2}$.
-The implications are as discussed above: \citet{westling2020nonparametric}'s test will have power focused in ``one direction'' and decaying in directions away from that one direction, and our power will be generally more uniformly spread over the alternatives.
+Also, the two methods have noticeably different power in different scenarios. \citet{westling2020nonparametric}'s test has a local $n^{-1/2}$ convergence rate, whereas our test statistic has a local convergence rate of $(n \sqrt{h})^{-1/2}$.
+The implications are as discussed above: \citet{westling2020nonparametric}'s test will have power focused in ``one direction'' and decaying in directions away from that one direction, and our power will be more uniformly spread over the alternatives.
 For instance, we will have noticeably higher power when the true (alternative) effect curve has significant peaks or valleys.

-Thus, although much research attention has been focused on the topic of doubly debiased or doubly robust estimation/inference for a continuous treatment effect curve, this present paper is the first to actually solve the challenging problem of finding a doubly robust test statistic.